Andryushik/shades_homekit_esp32/README.md

    ```

 ## First Boot & Pairing
-- On first boot or after factory reset, HomeSpan starts an open AP **RollerShades-Setup**.
-Connect and follow the captive portal to set Wi‑Fi.
+- On first boot or after factory reset, HomeSpan starts a setup AP **RollerShades-Setup** for Wi‑Fi provisioning (no WiFiManager needed).
 - Once on Wi‑Fi, open the web UI at `http://<device-ip>:8080` (or the mDNS host advertised by HomeSpan) for control and status.
 - Home app → Add Accessory → More Options → pick **Roller Shades** → enter setup code **281-42-814**.